-Training Facilities and Youth Facilities each operate on a scale of ten as follows, from best to worst (if the facilities are rented, this will be displayed in parentheses):
+Training Facilities, Youth Facilities and Data Analysis Facilities all operate on a scale of ten as follows, from best to worst (if the facilities are rented, this will be displayed in parentheses):

-State of the Art, Superb, Excellent, Impressive, Good, Average, Adequate, Below Average, Basic, Poor
+State of the Art, Excellent, Superb, Great, Good, Average, Adequate, Below Average, Basic, Poor

 …whilst there is a seven-level scale for Corporate Facilities: